rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 ### Google Cloud Storage configuration (Beta)

 You can use Google Cloud Storage as a File storage with DronaHQ.
 DronaHQ will upload your uploaded files and other resources.
 Also your published applications will get served from Google Cloud Storage.

+To use Azure Storage Container, you need to set following variables.

+    FILE_UPLOAD_TYPE='gcloud'

 #### `GCLOUD_STORAGE_PROJECT_ID`
 This is id of your Google cloud project under which you have created your storage bucket.